 - Slow movements: These are also referred to as Diastrophic forces.
-It results in changes over a period of time.
+It results in changes over some time.

-- Sudden movements: As the name suggests, these are the visible movements, and includes significant landform changes like earthquakes and volcanic eruptions.
+- Sudden motions: As the name suggests, these are the visible motions, and includes significant landform changes like earthquakes and volcanic eruptions.

 Slow Movements (Diastrophic forces)

-In simple terms, Diastrophic forces can be defined as the forces that are created due to the movement of the solid material on the earth’s surface.
+In simple terms, Diastrophic forces can be defined as the pressure that is created due to the motion of the solid material on the earth’s surface.
 This includes all the processes that raise, move or build up the parts on the earth’s surface.

-- Epeirogenic movements: this is the process of warping or upliftment of large parts of the earth’s surface.
+- Epeirogenic motions: this is the process of warping or upliftment of large parts of the earth’s surface.

 - Orogenic movements: this is essentially the process of mountain building that involves major folding, and affects the long as well as narrow belts of the surface.

-- The horizontal movements of the crustal plates, or plate tectonics.
+- The horizontal motions of the crustal plates, or plate tectonics.